-2.10.1 - What Are They?
+2.10.1 - What Is It?

-- Aggressive driving and road rage are not new problems.
-However, in today's world, where heavy and slow-moving traffic and tight schedules are the norm, more and more drivers are taking out their anger and frustration in their vehicles. - Crowded roads leave little room for error, leading to suspicion and hostility among drivers and encouraging them to take personally the mistakes of other drivers. - Aggressive driving is the act of operating a motor vehicle in a selfish, bold or pushy manner without regard for the rights or safety of others. - Road rage is operating a motor vehicle with the intent of doing harm to others or physically assaulting a driver or their vehicle.
+Aggressive driving and road rage is not a new problem.
+However, in today's world, where heavy and slow-moving traffic and tight schedules are the norm, more and more drivers are taking out their anger and frustration in their vehicles.

+Crowded roads leave little room for error, leading to suspicion and hostility among drivers and encouraging them to take personally the mistakes of other drivers.

+Aggressive driving is the act of operating a motor vehicle in a selfish, bold, or pushy manner, without regard for the rights or safety of others.

+Road rage is operating a motor vehicle with the intent of doing harm to others or physically assaulting a driver or their vehicle.

-2.10.2 - Do Not Be an Aggressive Driver
+2.10.2 - Don't Be an Aggressive Driver